janetjoywilson/janetjoywilson.github.io/_posts/2018-9-29-ripple-effect.md

 ## New York Times Bestseller and Shortlisted for the 2018 Man Book Prize

-Rewind to last night when I read the first lyrical chapter of {THE OVERSTORY by Richard Powers}(http://www.richardpowers.net/the-overstory/).
+Rewind to last night when I read the first lyrical chapter of [THE OVERSTORY by Richard Powers](http://www.richardpowers.net/the-overstory/).
 These are the last two sentences of that chapter called Nicholas Hoel which features the mighty chestnut tree:

 "When he looks up, it's into the branches of the sentinel tree, lone, huge, fractal, and bare against the drifts, lifting its lower limbs and shrugging its ample globe.
 All its profligate twigs click in the breeze as if this moment, too, so insignificant, so transitory, will be written into its rings and prayed over by branches that wave their semaphores against the bluest of midwestern winter skies."

 ![overstory]({{ site.url }}/images/blog/overstory.jpg)

-{The Guardian}(https://www.theguardian.com/books/2018/mar/23/the-overstory-by-richard-powers-review) writes "Novelists who use environmentalism tend to turn it into the premise for dystopian fantasies, as in Cormac McCarthy’s The Road or Margaret Atwood’s The Year of the Flood, but lately it’s started creeping into more realist fictions, too.
+[The Guardian](https://www.theguardian.com/books/2018/mar/23/the-overstory-by-richard-powers-review) writes "Novelists who use environmentalism tend to turn it into the premise for dystopian fantasies, as in Cormac McCarthy’s The Road or Margaret Atwood’s The Year of the Flood, but lately it’s started creeping into more realist fictions, too.
 One of the subplots of Jonathan Franzen’s Freedom involves the threat to songbirds posed by domestic cats, but I can’t think of anyone who has taken the principles of environmentalism as far as Richard Powers in his new novel, The Overstory.
 Powers has made a career out of crossing the line between what CP Snow called “the two cultures” – he worked as a computer programmer before turning to fiction, and in novels such as The Gold Bug Variations and The Echo Maker explores the overlap between literary and scientific sensibilities.
 Here he addresses some of the difficulties directly:

 She remembers now why she never had the patience for nature.
 No drama, no development, no colliding hopes and fears.
 Branching, tangled, messy plots.
 And she could never keep the characters straight.